Faith And Coping With Chronic Illness: Why Hasn't God Healed Me?

 In the quiet of her room, Marissa called out to God: I wish You’d heal me!
 I wish You’d take this sickness away!
 Why haven’t You healed me?
 Is it me?
 Have you abandoned me?
 Is it sin in my life or heart that’s causing this?

-Why Is Chronic Illness So Draining?
+Why Is Coping With Chronic Illness So Draining?

 It’s easy to get through something when you have a belief that it will end.
 For example, if you’ve ever had the flu, the thing that kept you going was that you knew you would become healthy or “normal” again.
 That hope enables you to see beyond your present miserable circumstances.

-With a chronic illness, you don’t have that comfort and assurance it will end…at least not on this side of eternity.
+When you're dealing with chronic illness, you don’t have that comfort and assurance it will end…at least not on this side of eternity.
 Instead, you’re faced with the prospect that your suffering may last for years or decades in some cases.

-But it’s not merely the physical or emotional aspects of a chronic illness that’s hard.
+But it’s not merely the physical or emotional aspects of coping with chronic illness that’s hard.
 There’s also a spiritual side that can be difficult to endure.
 You may wonder if God has abandoned you.
 You might think you’re being punished or worry you brought this on yourself.
 You may begin to doubt your faith or try to bargain with God.

 Where Is God Right Now?